 Technology is changing the way we do everything, and that includes applying for jobs.
 This is why you need to have an ATS-friendly resume if you want to stay competitive in today’s job market.

-ATS stands for application tracking system.
+ATS stands for applicant tracking system.
 This is a computer software program that saves employers time and money.
 It does this by automating the tracking, assessment, and selection of job applicants.

 Most people don’t think about it, but where do you suppose your resume goes when you submit it?
 Most of the time, it goes directly into an ATS database.